Connect with others who understand.

 Kidney Issues

-The first symptom of renal problems with amyloidosis is often decreased frequency of urination.
-You may find that you do not urinate as much as you used to (assuming your kidneys and other organs were working properly previously), or your urine may be foamy.
-These problems could eventually lead to kidney failure and a need for dialysis.
+You may find that you don’t urinate as much as you used to, or your urine may be foamy.
+Without treatment, kidney problems may get worse and could lead to kidney failure or dialysis.

 Treating Cardiac Amyloidosis Symptoms

-Cardiac amyloidosis is serious, and its treatment requires a multidisciplinary approach.
-Your health care team may include many doctors and technicians, including cardiologists, gastroenterologists, hematologists, nephrologists, neurologists, and genetic counselors.
+Cardiac amyloidosis is serious, and treatment often involves several types of specialists.
+Your healthcare team may include cardiologists, gastroenterologists, hematologists, nephrologists, neurologists, and genetic counselors.

 Currently, there is no cure for cardiac amyloidosis.
-However, there are treatments available that can address underlying problems, alleviate symptoms, and improve quality of life.
-These treatments are aimed at addressing the damage to the heart by slowing the progression of the amyloid deposits.
-The treatment you receive depends on your subtype of amyloidosis (AL amyloidosis or ATTR amyloidosis).
+However, treatments can address underlying problems, ease symptoms, and improve quality of life.
+They may also help slow amyloid buildup and protect the heart muscle.
+Your treatment depends on your type of amyloidosis.

 If Left Untreated